lupyuen/pinetime-rust-mynewt/rust/app/src/gotk3.md

 # What's Next

-Check the [`gotk3` documentation](https://pkg.go.dev/github.com/gotk3/gotk3/gtk?tab=doc) to explore all the GTK+ widgets available in Go: List Box, Notebook, File Chooser Dialog, ...
+Check the [`gotk3` documentation](https://pkg.go.dev/github.com/gotk3/gotk3/gtk?tab=doc) to explore all the GTK widgets available in Go: List Box, Notebook, File Chooser Dialog, ...

-If the Go code looks cumbersome, there's another option for coding GTK3 apps in Go: [__Glade UI Builder for GTK__](https://glade.gnome.org/)
+If the Go code looks cumbersome, there's another option for coding GTK apps in Go: [__Glade UI Builder for GTK__](https://glade.gnome.org/)

 The output from Glade may be integrated into a Go app with `gotk3` like this: [`gotk3-glade-example`](https://github.com/mrccnt/gotk3-glade-example)